hiking at washoe lake state park nevada

 Washoe Lake State Park Campgrounds

-Washoe Lake State Park also has a group day-use area that can be reserved through Reserve Nevada for both day and overnight use.
+A group day-use area is also reservable through Reserve Nevada for both day and overnight use.
 Enjoy a covered pavilion, 20 picnic tables, grills, power, lighting, a sink, and counters, plus a sandy volleyball court, horseshoe pits, and restrooms.
 On-site equestrian facilities offer an arena, corrals, horse washing station, and a covered barbecue area with all the amenities.
 Tent and RV camping is permitted here, and a large parking area provides easy horse trailer access.
-This area can be reserved for groups up to 200 people.
+Groups of up to 200 people can reserve this area.

 Hours: